 4. How could so many individuals and families still suffer from hunger when we live in a society of tremendous wealth?

 The best adjective to accurately describe the amount of food available in the United States is abundant.
-Yet food insecurity affects more than 1 out of every 8 men, women, and children in America.
+Yet food insecurity affects astounding numbers of people in America.
 Hunger persists in this country not because of a lack of food, but because of a lack of political will.
 Now is the time to act and ensure that all people have access to affordable, nutritious food.

 Haggadot.com is a project of Custom & Craft Jewish Rituals, Inc (EIN: 82-4765805), a 501(c)(3) tax-exempt California public benefit corporation.
 Your gift is tax deductible to the extent allowed by law.